 Once you have several virtual machines on your VMware workstation, you should give the importance to manage the inventory of VMs.
 Especially whenever you reinstall the host Operating System or switch the computers; it is better to migrate your collection of virtual machines rather than rebuilding them.
 Recently I had to reinstall my Windows OS and other programs including VMware workstation on the same computer.
 As expected, the VMware workstation looked fresh without any of my earlier VMs.

 Let me show you how I managed to locate the earlier VMware workstation inventory file and migrated to the new installation.
 This step brought back all virtual machines in a minute.
 To make this method work, your computer disk/partition letters should remain the same.
 Also, if you can’t perform this task, then it is going to be a tough job to search for every VMX files for relevant virtual machines and add to VMware list.
 And if you usually do not keep all virtual machines in one location, then this will be a hectic job.

 As a VMware virtual machine library backup, I suggest to regularly backup this inventory file which contains all details of the virtual machines.

 Location of VMware Inventory Library File in Windows

 We have published several guides about VMware workstation here.
-It is a solid and professional desktop virtualization software which can run on Windows and Mac OS X to allow virtualizing almost all Operating Systems.
+It is a robust and professional desktop virtualization software which can run on Windows and macOS to allow virtualizing almost all Operating Systems.

-Because of still I had my old Windows 8 user profile, I was able to trace the inventory file and move it easily on new location.
+Since I can access my old user profile, I was able to trace the inventory file and move it quickly to the new location.
 Here is the path of the file (Userprofile\AppData\Roaming\VMware).

-You can open the inventory.vmls in any text editing software and view the settings, like VM name, virtual hard disk path etc…
+You can open the inventory.vmls in any text editing software and view the settings, like VM name, virtual hard disk path, hardware configuration etc.…